ffroliva/mimecast-frontend/README.md

 # Mimecast File Search App

-## Overview of the app:
+## Overview of the app

-This app search and count the number of matches of a given terms in files of a given filepath at `localhost` in a stream fashion. (non-blocking)
+This app searches and count the number of matches a given terms is found in files of a given filepath at `localhost` in a stream like fashion. (non-blocking)

-## Stack of tecnologies used
+## Stack of tecnologies

 - Frontend: Angular 8+, Angular Material and Server Side Events (SSE)
 - Backend: spring-boot and spring-webflux (for data streaming)

 ## How it workes

-The application starting point is the `search-form` component.
+The application starting point is the `search-form.component`.

 ```typescript
 @Component({